Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-workflow.md

 ---
 title: Customize the workflow of an  inherited process
-titleSuffix: Codex Agile
+titleSuffix: Azure Codex Agile
-description: Add workflow states to a work item type for an inherited process for a Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: 35971F8F-26EF-4C99-9825-4AC072A6EBE4
+description: Add workflow states to a work item type for an inherited process for a Azure Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: 35971F8F-26EF-4C99-9825-4AC072A6EBE4